 Refusing to provide details

-Refusing to produce documents
+Refusing to produce a valid ticket on request

 Abusive language/ behaviour